M8WAT/Allmon3-Docker/README.md

     http://127.0.0.1:8008/

-If you are trying to access the dashboard from another device on the same LAN, use the hosts IP address or hostname and port 8008:
+If you are trying to access the dashboard from another device on the same LAN, use the hosts IP address or hostname and port 8008.

+Examples:

     http://192.168.0.5:8008